Coordinating Decisions via Quantum Telepathy: Physical Implementation

 where an optimal deterministic strategy is for the NYSE server to always bid first and the NASDAQ server to ask first when it sees no indicator and to bid first when it sees an indicator.
 The highest expected utility for a quantum strategy with efficiency $\eta = 0.95$ is

-We prove in~\cref{app:loss} and~\cref{app:numerical} that when there are only two possible observations and decisions for each party, qubit systems are sufficient for achieving the quantum value, even in the presence of loss.
-Furthermore, we can parameterize the measurement basis with only one parameter.
+We prove in~\Cref{app:loss} that when there are only two possible observations and decisions for each party, qubit systems are sufficient for achieving the quantum value, even in the presence of loss.
+In~\Cref{app:numerical}, we show that we can parameterize each measurement basis with only one parameter.
 Define the states

 One optimal quantum strategy uses the following measurement operators.
-When neither server sees an indicator, both servers measure in the computational basis\footnote{Since we only care about the largest eigenvalue of the Bell operator (see~\cref{app:tc}), there is a local unitary degree of freedom and therefore we can without loss of generality always assume the measurement for the first observation is in the computational basis. }
+When neither server sees an indicator, both servers measure in the computational basis\footnote{Since we only care about the largest eigenvalue of the Bell operator (see~\Cref{app:tc}), there is a local unitary degree of freedom and therefore we can without loss of generality always assume the measurement for the first observation is in the computational basis. }

 When either server sees an indicator, it instead uses the measurement

 where the angle is in radians and three significant figures are kept.
 The shared entangled state is